Selmeny/dice_app/README.md

-# Dicee 🎲
+# Dicee App 🎲

-Simple dice app.
+Simple dice app, for your weekend party.

 Here are the main things that i learned to use in this project: